rcyza/askr/README.md

 # askr
-A tool for researchers to capture questionnaire data into a SQLite database.
+A tool for researchers to capture questionnaire response data into a SQLite database.